josemmo/fakeium/README.md

 - 🔎 Report events querying

 ## FAQ
-**Who is Mockium intended for?**\
+**Who is Fakeium intended for?**\
-Mockium is aimed at security researchers who want to determine the behavior of a JavaScript application, browser extension, website, etc.
+Fakeium is aimed at security researchers who want to determine the behavior of a JavaScript application, browser extension, website, etc.
 For example, it can be used to detect calls to privacy sensitive APIs or fingerprinting attempts.

-**Why use Mockium instead of Chromium with Playwright/Puppeteer/Selenium?**\
+**Why use Fakeium instead of Chromium with Playwright/Puppeteer/Selenium?**\
 When running experiments at scale, it is not always possible to use traditional dynamic analysis due to time and resource constraints.
 In addition, finding good inputs that trigger a sample's malicious code path typically requires manual effort and is not always possible.
-Mockium is a good alternative when you hit any of these limitations.
+Fakeium is a good alternative when you hit any of these limitations.

-**Why use Mockium instead of static analysis?**\
+**Why use Fakeium instead of static analysis?**\
-Mockium does not try to replace traditional static analysis with tools like Babel or Esprima.
+Fakeium does not try to replace traditional static analysis with tools like Babel or Esprima.
 Instead, it complements it by increasing analysis coverage through the detection of API calls that would otherwise go undetected.